hipe/tmx/autonomous_component_system/doc/issues/015-node-parse.md

 Then:

-  • if the argument stream is empty, we are done.
+  • if the argument scanner has reached the end of the stream, we are done.

-  • if the head of the stream does not correspond to one of the ACS's associations, we are done.
+  • if the head of the scanner does not correspond to one of the ACS's associations, we are done.

   • if the optional `stop_if` proc was provided, the current